Gale (crater): Geology

-Orbital THEMIS and topography data, plus visible and near-infrared images, were used to make a geologic map of the crater.
+Orbital THEMIS and topography data, plus visible and near-infrared images, were used to make a geological map of the crater.
 CRISM data indicated the lower bench unit was composed of interstratified clay and sulfates.
 Curiosity explored the stratigraphy of the crater consisting of the Bradbury Group and the overlying Mount Sharp Group.
 Formations within the Bradbury Group include the Yellowknife and Kimberley, while the Murray Formation is at the base of the Mount Sharp Group.
 The Bradbury Group consists of fluvial conglomerates, cross-bedded sandstones, and mudstones reflecting a basaltic provenance.
 Sandstone clinoforms indicate deltaic deposits.
 The Murray Formation is a laminated mudstone overlain by a cross-bedded or clinoform sandstone, though in places the base is a conglomerate.
 Thus, the formation is interpreted to have been deposited in a lacustrine environment adjacent to a fluvial-deltaic one.
 The Murray Formation is overlain by clay and sulfate-bearing strata.